potassco/benchmark-tool/docs/getting_started/bgen/runscript.md

 </files>
 ```

 Grouped instances have to be located in the same directory.
-If no groups are specified, instance files are grouped together similar to the *folder* element above, i.e. when in the form `<group>.<identifier>.<extension>`.
+If no groups are specified, instance files are grouped together similar to the *folder* element above, i.e. when in the form `<instance>.<extension>`.

 The *files* element does also support instance- and setting-depended encodings.
 More information can be found [here](../../reference/encoding_support.md).